 Hey friends!
-Let’s talk technology today, shall we?
+Let’s talk about technology today, shall we?

 It’s no secret that our society has grown increasingly reliant on technology.
 We use it for communication, entertainment, driving directions, you name it.